 Templates for On-Hold, Panel Debrief, and Skills Scorecard

-According to PwC's research, 67% of candidates gave up pursuing a role because the process took too long.
+PwC’s research found that 67% of candidates gave up pursuing a role because the process took too long.
 On-hold decisions, panel debriefs, and skills assessments are the scenarios where delays pile up fastest.
 These templates keep those gray-area decisions moving.

 Template 5: On-Hold Decision